open2b/scriggo/test/compare/README.md

 # Go tests from https://github.com/golang/go/

-Directory `sources/github.com-golang-go` contains tests taken from [https://github.com/golang/go/tree/master/test](https://github.com/golang/go/tree/master/test).
+The directory `testdata/github.com-golang-go` contains tests taken from [https://github.com/golang/go/tree/master/test](https://github.com/golang/go/tree/master/test).
 Such tests should be changed only when necessary to run the test with Scriggo successfully.